shishishu/LLM-Inference-Acceleration/README.md

 - Citation: data for the papers is sourced from Google Scholar.

 ## Review
-Last update of cititation was on 28th July, 2024.
+Last update of citation was on 28th July, 2024.

 |Keywords | Title | Paper | Affiliation | Date | Citation|
 |:---:|:---:|:---:|:---:|:---:|:---:|